GedMullen/classes/java_oo.md

 ##Exercises

-1. With your knowledge of encapsulation in mind complete the following exercise: Create three classess - a superclass "CareWorker" and two subclasses "Doctor" and "Nurse".
+1. With your knowledge of encapsulation in mind complete the following exercise: Create three classes - a superclass "CareWorker" and two subclasses "Doctor" and "Nurse".
 The superclass has 3 attributes - firstName, secondName and speciality.
 The subclasses both have a method called getFullName() that returns a String of the first and second name of the care worker.
 If the care worker is a Doctor then "Dr" must be prepended to the full name.
-When accessing the string containinng the speciality of the careworker the profession of the careworker should also be included.
+When accessing the string containinng the speciality of the careworker the profession of the careworker should also be included e.g. "Eyes (Nurse)".

 # Week 8 - Thursday